vipra-uwf/VIPRA/docs/pages/researchers/maps/maps_tutorial.md

 # Objectives
 Agents will need objectives to have an idea of where to move to.
 Objectives, like spawns, have no collisions with other pieces of geometry.

 There can be multiple objectives in a map.
 Each objective type should be on its own layer and named something different.
-These layers can practically be named anything with standard alphanumeric characters, so long as it does not share its name with spawns or objectives, and does not start with "areas_".
+These layers can be named anything with standard alphanumeric characters, so long as it does not share its name with spawns or objectives, and does not start with "areas_".

-To avoid issues with naming, be sure naming multiple layers don't have the same name.
+To avoid issues with naming, be sure multiple layers do not have the same name.
 Layer names are **case-insensitive**, meaning if you have one layer named "Bathrooms" and another named "bathrooms" this could cause an issue in the system, as both layers would be named the same thing.

 **Note:** When drawing objectives, **be sure** that they do not intersect with other geometry.

 ![Adding objectives requires adding a new layer and placing down new geometry.](images/Objectives.png?raw=true "Objectives labelled as \"exit\"")

-In the above  example, the exit is an objective layer.
+In the above  example, the green exit layer is an objective layer.
 These layers do not touch other parts of geometry.

 # Areas
-Some situations may require an agent to change directions, or slow down, or even stop in an area.
+Some situations may require an agent to change directions, slow down, or even stop for a few seconds in an area.
 These areas cannot be so easily defined by any of the other layer types mentioned above.
 To define the geometry of these types of areas, simply add new geometry on a new layer, and begin the layer's name with "areas_".
-Again, this name is **case-insensitive** so Areas_ and AREAS_ is also valid.
+Again, this name is **case-insensitive** so both Areas_ and AREAS_ are also valid.

 For example, say we wanted a new area that represented a museum display.
 Entering the area may have agents slow down as they pass by.
 To represent this, you may draw a box to define the area and call it "AREAS_Museum_Display."
 The actual behavior will be defined within [Behaviors](../behaviors/behaviors_syntax.md#location-target-modifier).